Pepper Chicken

-Pepper Chicken is an Indian Hindi-language film directed by Ratan Sil Sarma.
+Pepper Chicken is an Indian Hindi-language psychological thriller film directed by Ratan Sil Sarma.
 It stars Dipannita Sharma, Boloram Das, Baharul Islam, Ravi Sarma, and Monuj Borkotoky.
 The film was released theatrically on 6 November 2020.

 Plot

 Pepper chicken is a story of a radio jockey who is getting married next day, she starts her journey by a cab leaving her job and the cab journey becomes horrific when they reach to a secluded place.
 The mystery of cab driver unravels with the story.